Skip to content

 Google Chrome hardware acceleration button

-You may need to click the Relaunch button to apply your changes.
+You might need to click the Relaunch button to apply your changes.

 Enable / Disable Graphics Acceleration in Chrome using the Registry

-If you must use the registry, please back up your registry or create a System Restore point first.
+If you must use the registry, please back up your Windows Registry (a database of settings) or create a System Restore point first.

 Google Chrome hardware acceleration registry